Lisa Mays

 Lisa Mays (born 10 October 2000) is an Australian tennis player.

-Mays has a career-high singles ranking by the Women's Tennis Association (WTA) of 846, achieved on 31 December 2018..
-She has won two doubles titles on the ITF Women's Circuit.
+Mays has a career-high doubles ranking by the Women's Tennis Association (WTA) of 319, achieved on 14 August 2023.
+She has won four doubles titles on the ITF Women's Circuit.

 Mays made her WTA Tour main-draw debut at the 2022 Sydney International, where she partnered Michaela Haet in the doubles draw.